LiangCZhang/Rcess/README.md

 Rcess
 =====

 This package utilizes the theory of economies of scale and scope (developed by Baumol, Panzar, & Willig (1982)) to generate the estimates of average output costs, economies of scale, and economies of scope for different types of multi-output production industries.
-So far, this package can reproduce the estimates using FFCQ-M cost function (see Zhang, Worthington, and Hu (in press) for details).
+So far, this package can reproduce the estimates using FFCQ-M cost function (see Zhang, Worthington, and Hu (2017) for details).
 This package also offers a quick plotting method (Zhang, 2015) to infer the existence of economies of scale and scope.
 A quick demonstration is also shown.

 Brief introduction
 ==================